edrl-purdue/nn-derivative-to/README.md

 By: Joel Najmon and Andres Tovar

 This is a Python code repository for the 2023 journal paper: "Evaluation of Neural Network-based Derivatives for Topology Optimization" submitted to ASME's Journal of Mechanical Design in July 2023.
 The paper is currently under review.
-This repository includes the multilayer preceptron (MLP) models utilized in the paper and their training scripts, the density-based topology optimization (DBTO) and homogenization-based topology optimization (HBTO) methods, and a general implementation of the four neural network-based derivative methods for an arbitrary MLP architecture.
+This repository includes the multilayer preceptron (MLP) models utilized in the paper and their training scripts, the density-based topology optimization (DBTO) and homogenization-based topology optimization (HBTO) methods, and a general implementation of neural network-based derivative methods for an arbitrary MLP architecture.
+The four derivative methods implemented in this repository are analytical derivatives, the central finite difference method, the complex step method, and automatic differentiation.

 The repository includes the following files:
- * NN_derivatives_examples.py: This script provides a general implementation of the four neural network-based derivative methods (i.e., analytical derivative, central finite difference method, complex step method, and automatic differentiation) for several multivariate regression examples.
+ * NN_derivatives_examples.py: This script provides a general implementation of the four neural network-based derivative methods for several multivariate regression examples.
  * Train_DBTO_NN.py: This script trains the neural network material model for DBTO.
  * Train_HBTO_NN.py: This script trains the neural network material model for HBTO.
  * Run_DBTO_NN.py: This script executes DBTO on the MBB beam example using the neural network material model.